Job Openings

 - Assist with administrative duties related to festival artists and concert production as needed

-- Be familiar with emergency procedures and, with the Interim Managing Director and House & Box Office Manager, execute as needed.
+- Be familiar with emergency procedures and, with the Executive Director and Front of House & Box Office Manager, execute as needed

 - Other duties and responsibilities as assigned